 This project addresses two goals: Emergency operations and care and maintenance of more than 100,000 refugees and asylum seekers through the delivery of quality healthcare services.

-As the UNHCR Healthcare Implementing Partner for Bidibidi Refugee Settlement, RMF is providing health services to refugees through 3 stationary clinics, a health outreach program, and support of Yumbe District Hospital.
+As the UNHCR Healthcare Implementing Partner for Bidibidi Refugee Settlement, RMF provides health services to refugees through health screening of new arrivals, over 30 stationary clinics, a health outreach program, and support of referral points like Yumbe District Hospital.

 A UNHCR managed refugee settlement that provides shelter, land, and support for more than 100,000 people, including Ugandan IDPs and refugees from Kenya, DR Congo, Rwanda, Burundi, and South Sudan.